python/devguide/parser.rst

 Unlike LL(1) parsers, PEG-based parsers cannot be ambiguous: if a string parses, it has exactly one valid parse tree.
-This means that a PEG-based parser cannot suffer from the ambiguity problems described in the previous section.
+This means that a PEG-based parser cannot suffer from the ambiguity problems that can arise with LL(1) parsers and with context-free grammars in general.

 PEG parsers are usually constructed as a recursive descent parser in which every rule in the grammar corresponds to a function in the program implementing the